A model for neural activity in the absence of external stimuli

 We study a stochastic process describing the continuous time evolution of the membrane potentials of finite system of neurons in the absence of external stimuli.
-The values of the membrane potentials evolve under the effect of {\it chemical synapses}, {\it electrical synapses} and a \textit{leak current}.
+The values of the membrane potentials evolve under the effect of {\it chemical synapses}, {\it electrical synapses} and \textit{leak currents}.
 The evolution of the process can be informally described as follows.
 Each neuron spikes randomly following a point process with rate depending on its membrane potential.
 When a neuron spikes, its membrane potential is immediately reset to a resting value.
-Simultaneously, the membrane potential of the neurons which are influenced by it receive an additional positive value.
-Furthermore, between consecutive spikes, the system follows a deterministic motion due both to electrical synapses and the leak current.
-Electrical synapses push the system towards its average potential, while the leak current attracts the membrane potential of each neuron to the resting value.
+Simultaneously, the membrane potential of the neurons which are influenced by the spiking neuron receive an additional positive value.
+Furthermore, between consecutive spikes, the system follows a deterministic motion due both to electrical synapses and leak currents.
+Electrical synapses push the system towards its average potential, while leak currents attract the membrane potential of each neuron to the resting value.

-We show that in the absence leakage the process converges exponentially fast to an unique invariant measure, whenever the initial configuration is non null.
-More interesting, when leakage is present, we proved the system stops spiking after a finite amount of time almost surely.
+We show that in the absence of leakage the process converges to an unique invariant measure, whenever the initial configuration is non null.
+More interesting, when leakage is present, we prove the system stops spiking after a finite amount of time almost surely.
 This implies that the unique invariant measure is supported only by the null configuration.

 {\it Key words} : piecewise deterministic Markov process, limiting distribution, neuronal systems, chemical synapses, electrical synapses, leak current\\

 {\it AMS Classification}: 60K35, 60F99, 60J25